Roundabout headed for Point Defiance Park

-It might possibly be one of the worst intersections in the state, at least in terms of confusion.
-Multiple lanes from multiple directions, where neighborhood, meets ferry terminal, meets park.
+The intersection outside Point Defiance Park in Tacoma might possibly be one of the worst intersections in the state, at least in terms of confusion.
+Multiple lanes from multiple directions, where the neighborhood, meets ferry terminal, meets park.

-"It's a cluster," said Marty Stump, Design and Construction Manager for Metro Parks Tacoma.
-"You know the folks, that have come to the park for a long time, they've learned to live with it.
-They cope with it and have their strategy, you know as they move through the intersection," he said.
+"It's a cluster," Marty Stump, Design and Construction Manager for Metro Parks Tacoma, said.
+"You know the folks that have come to the park for a long time, they've learned to live with it.
+They cope with it and have their strategy, you know, as they move through the intersection."

+It's where N. Park Avenue meets N. Park Way meets N. Pearl Street meets Ferry Crossing Landing Road meets N. Waterfront Drive meets Roberts Garden Drive

 When the park was built back in the early 20th century, there was a huge monument that people used to drive around.
 But instead of making that permanent, things were piecemealed along the way.

-"There's one, two, three, four, five, six, seven, eight," Stump exclaimed, as he counted the number of roads that intersect here at the park entrance.
+"There's one, two, three, four, five, six, seven, eight," Stump said, as he counted the number of roads that intersect here at the park entrance.

 "We just saw this guy just go into this area, and then reverse into the middle of the intersection.
 And then go down a different path," said a patron of The Defiant Goldfish, formerly Goldfish Tavern, which has sat on one of the many corners here since the 1930s.